foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

 - 'displayResult' shows how to extract the json result returned
 - Copy the above functions to your app code and make changes to the test data as required

-# Where to find the meta info for the tests

-- Tests info at <a href="https://github.com/foundation-for-environmental-monitoring/ffem-match/blob/master/colorCard/match-parameters.json" target="_blank">match-parameters.json</a>

-# What info is needed to call ffem app
+# Intent action and testId

 - Set intent action to 'ffem.match'
-- Set 'testId' for the required test. ids are in the above json file
+- Set 'testId' for the required test
-- ffem Match launches the test based on the above id
+- testId is in <a href="https://github.com/foundation-for-environmental-monitoring/ffem-match/blob/master/colorCard/match-parameters.json" target="_blank">match-parameters.json</a>

 ```java